VOICES FROM Cerdardale

 1, What is the mission statement of Cedarliving?

 Cedarliving is founded on a deep respect for family values and for the elderly who wish to remain in West Vancouver at a comfortable seniors’ community service facility.
-Therefore, our mission statement is to empower and enrich the lives of senior citizens through the development and operation of a retirement community that offers an exceptional independent senior living experience.
-Our motto is: Better Facilities.
+We worked together with leading technology companies to deliver a healthy cloud-enabled Data Center and multiple anti-aging programs.
+Our mission statement is to empower and enrich the lives of senior citizens through the development and operation of a retirement community that offers an innovative energetical independent senior living experience.
+Our motto is Better Facilities.
 Better Services.

 2, What makes 530 Inglewood Ave an ideal location for a senior's community?

 This location boasts both accessibility and privacy, and is, therefore, ideally suited to foster an active, comfortable, enriched, and sustainable senior’s community that will redefine West Van retirement living.
 Cedarliving will not be considered as a residential property when it comes to property assessment of the neighbourhood.
 This high-end facility will not only offer state-of-the-art concepts and anti-aging technology and services, but it will also increase the long-term property value of the neighbourhood.

 3, What additional benefits does Cedarliving provide to West Vancouver residents?

 *A 3-month Rent-Free Coupon towards the rental of an independent living unit will be offered to a limited number of West Vancouver residents that are early registrants through Cedarliving’s Neighbour First Program.
 For complete information and registration, please see the section of “Register”;